evolvable-by-design/spaghetti-makes-me-moody/README.md

   - npm install
   - npm start
   - If a window does not automatically open, navigate to http://localhost:3000 in Firefox or Chrome
+  - For best effect, please use Google Chrome as the running browser

 ### Features